 After initially inserting a memory card and charging the battery, the menu language and the camera's clock and calendar must be set on the setup menu.

-The four-way keys of the controller (1) move the cursor and change settings.
-Pressing the set / display button (2) sets selections.
+The four-way keys of the controller move the cursor and change settings.
+Pressing the menu button sets selections.

 Use the up/down keys to select the language.